REX2626/Astro-Attack/README.md

 ## TODO:

 ### a1.2.0 (enemy improvements and player improvements)
-Add images for drone, missile ship and missile

 Change player health to armour, top 50% can be healed but lower 50% can only be repaired at a station

 Add multiple player weapons: gatling gun, laser beam, normal gun, sniper, missile launcher, autoturrets